 We are, after all, the American Space Museum & WALK of Fame– a walk through space history!
 We not only walk visitors into history but we will encourage them to continue their journey just down the street at Space View Park through the beautiful and moving Mercury, Gemini, Apollo and Shuttle monuments.

-Our enhanced exhibit hall offers active and compelling narrative, a dramatic treatment of artifacts and displays, the option for either docent-led or self-guided tours, as well as rotating exhibits, a children’s discovery area, and a singular experience that can only happen at a facility dedicated to “Preserving Achievement; Inspiring Innovation”.
+Our enhanced exhibit hall offers active and compelling narrative, a dramatic treatment of artifacts and displays, the option for either docent-led or self-guided tours, as well as rotating exhibits, and a singular experience that can only happen at a facility dedicated to “Preserving Achievement; Inspiring Innovation”.

 Visit the Women Making Space History Gallery along with the Mercury, Gemini, Apollo, Shuttle and Cape Canaveral Galleries.
 Take part in a scavenger hunt, and speak with docents who worked in the space program.

 This room is dedicated to the many women who have served as astronauts.

 Project Mercury Gallery